 2.63 mM (4 mg) POPC was suspended in mineral oil (2 ml), vortexed for 60 seconds and sonicated at 37 Hz for 45 minutes to give a lipid-in-oil solution.
 The aqueous phase was created by mixing calcein loaded MscL-vesicles 1:1 (v/v) with a phospholipase solution (1 nM b.v. sPLA2, 5 mM EDTA, 500 mM sucrose, 20 mM HEPES, 100 mM KCl pH 7.4).
 The sPLA2/EDTA solution was mixed for 10+ minutes before combination with vesicles to ensure inactivation of sPLA2 due to calcium chelation.

 Emulsions were then generated at 10:1 (v/v) of POPC in mineral oil: aqueous phase containing MscL-vesicles, sPLA2 and EDTA in sucrose buffer by combining both phases and pipetting 5-10 times until a homogeneous emulsion was formed.
 The emulsion was then layered on top of a glucose buffer (500mM glucose, 20 mM HEPES, 100 mM KCl pH 7.4) before centrifuging the sample for 15 minutes at 9000 x g at room temperature to form a nested vesicle pellet.
-The oil and glucose was removed before re-suspending the nested vesicles in fresh glucose buffer, and any free calcein/MscL vesicles/sPLA2 was removed by re-pelleting the vesicles through centrifugation for 10 minutes at 6000 x g, removing the glucose supernatant and re-suspending the nested vesicles again.
+The oil and glucose was removed before resuspending the nested vesicles in fresh glucose buffer, and any free calcein/MscL vesicles/sPLA2 was removed by re-pelleting the vesicles through centrifugation for 10 minutes at 6000 x g, removing the glucose supernatant and re-suspending the nested vesicles again.
 This process was carried out twice before further experiments.
 For spectroscopy based experiments, sucrose buffer was used for the final vesicle re-suspension to ensure that the vesicles did not settle due to density differences in the spectrometer well-plate.
 LUV-free GUVs were prepared following the same protocol, the only difference being the use of calcein buffer (0.5mM calcein, 500 mM sucrose, 20 mM HEPES, 100 mM KCl, pH 7.4) as the aqueous phase.

 Fluorescence Spectroscopy of Vesicles